msokolov/lux/doc/SETUP.md

 You can insert documents using the REST API that Lux inherits from Solr, or using the Lux XQuery API.

-#### using XQuery

-The lux:insert() function inserts a document into the active Solr core (or into an embedded Lucene index if you are using Lux as an extension to a Java program).
-Following the Solr/Lucene persistence model, you must issue a lux:commit() in order for inserted documents to be committed to the index and made visible to future queries (note: this area is in flux.
-We have an open issue to apply automatic commits, and also to delay committing until a query is complete in order to respect XQuery/XSLT semantics).

-But where will these documents come from?
-You can read files using the doc() function with a "file:" URI.
-You can use the provided EXPath HTTP extension module to read documents via HTTP.
-Once you have the documents in memory, you can process them and then insert them to Lux.

 #### Inserting documents using the REST API